daudix/daudix.one/content/blog/2024-08-13-deploying-to-codeberg-pages/index.md

 If everything is done properly, the build should succeed and site be available on `<username>.codeberg.page`.

+## Conclusion

-<button class="audio" onclick="playAudio('party-horn.mp3')">Congrats!</button> You've officially become a web citizen!
+<button class="audio" onclick="playAudio('party-horn.mp3')">Congrats!</button> You are now officially a web citizen!
 Show off your new site to the world; it's something to be proud of!
+Since it's yours and yours alone, you can do whatever you want with it; add silly gags all over the place, write serious or not-so-serious articles, let it rot for eternity, you name it!

 If you run into problems or need help with any of the steps, feel free to [reach out](@/find/index.md#contacts), I will try my best to help ^^